celestiaorg/docs/docs/developers/cosmwasm-dependency.md

 ## Environment Setup

-For this tutorial, you will be using `curl` and `jq` as helpful tools.
+For this tutorial, we will be using `curl` and `jq` as helpful tools.

-You can follow the guide on installing them [here](./environment.mdx#setting-up-dependencies).
+We can follow the guide on installing them [here](./environment.mdx#setting-up-dependencies).

 ## Golang Dependency

 The Golang version used for this tutorial is v1.18+

-If you are using a Linux distribution, you can install Golang by following your tutorial [here](./environment.mdx#install-golang).
+If we are using a Linux distribution, we can install Golang by following our tutorial [here](./environment.mdx#install-golang).

 ## Rust Installation

 ### Rustup

-First, before installing Rust, you would need to install `rustup`.
+First, before installing Rust, we would need to install `rustup`.

 On Mac/Linux systems, here are the commands for installing it: